rust-embedded/discovery/src/06-hello-world/README.md

 # Load will flash the code
 load

-# Eanble demangling asm names on disassembly
+# Enable demangling asm names on disassembly
 set print asm-demangle on

 # Enable pretty printing